eugenekolo/github-scripts/README.md

 ## Python

+- [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python
 - [pyshell](https://github.com/praetorian-inc/pyshell) - PyShell makes interacting with web-based command injection less painful, emulating the feel of an interactive shell as much as possible.
 - [Tigress_protection](https://github.com/JonathanSalwan/Tigress_protection) - Playing with the Tigress binary protection.
 Automatic deobfuscation using symbolic execution and LLVM.
 - [metame](https://github.com/a0rtega/metame) - metame is a metamorphic code engine for arbitrary executables